JuliaMolSim/Molly.jl/docs/src/docs.md

 ### Implementation

-Since the truncation algorithm is independent of the interaction for which is used, each interaction is defined without including cutoffs.
+Since the truncation algorithm is independent of the interaction for which is used, each compatible interaction is defined without including cutoffs.
 The corresponding interaction `struct` has a `cutoff` field which is then used via dispatch to apply the chosen cutoff.
 The available cutoffs are:
 - [`NoCutoff`](@ref)